 - Oyster – They can vary in color from light grey or beige to dark brown and have a cap that resembles a fan or an oyster.
 They have a mild flavor and work well in veggie stir-fries.

-- Shiitake has a brown cap resembling an umbrella and a meaty texture.
+- Shiitake mushrooms have a brown cap resembling an umbrella and a meaty texture.
 These mushrooms are also great in stir-fries and pasta.
 Their stems are tough, so I recommend removing them before cooking and eating.

 How to store fresh mushrooms